OpenNWP/EFS/README.md

 ## General purpose

-The genral purpose of the `EFS` is to
+The general purpose of the `EFS` is to

 * call the `obs_collector` of `GAME-DA` to download observations from the latest analysis time window,
 * call `GAME-DA` for data assimilation,